Automating Shapefile Cleanup with Python: CRS Enforcement & Topology Repair

 When ingesting legacy spatial datasets, Geospatial Data Ingestion & Processing Workflows frequently encounter corrupted geometries, missing CRS definitions, and attribute nulls.
-Automating shapefile cleanup with Python eliminates manual desktop GIS interventions.
-It ensures reproducible, version-controlled data pipelines for production environments.
+Automating shapefile cleanup with Python eliminates manual desktop GIS interventions and ensures reproducible, version-controlled data pipelines for production environments.

-This guide targets a single, high-impact workflow.
-We validate topologies, enforce explicit coordinate reference systems, and strip invalid records before downstream analysis.
+This guide targets a single, high-impact workflow: validate topologies, enforce explicit coordinate reference systems, and strip invalid records before downstream analysis.
 Ensure your ingestion layer correctly handles multi-part features first.
 Refer to our Shapefile & GeoJSON Parsing documentation for foundational I/O patterns.

 Minimal Reproducible Code